-AD/PD™ and The Mosaic of Autoimmunity webinar – “Crossing Boundaries: Exploring Polyamine Dysregulation in Alzheimer’s and Autoimmune Disorders”!
+AD/PD™ and Mosaic of Autoimmunity webinar – “Crossing Boundaries: Exploring Polyamine Dysregulation in Alzheimer’s and Autoimmune Disorders”!

 This webinar provides a unique interdisciplinary platform for Health Care Practitioners and researchers specializing in autoimmunity and neurodegenerative diseases to explore the emerging connections between Alzheimer’s disease and autoimmune processes.